From Saturday 17 July (Welsh Government)

 - Keep a list of everyone involved in the gathering and their contact details should ‘test and trace’ be required.

 - Provide hand sanitiser and /or hand washing facilities (paper towels to be used) on the trial field that is readily accessible to all persons attending.

 - Provide hand sanitiser on the outside of toilet facilities to be used for door handles etc.

-- Ensure that if catering is provided that it is a takeaway service (no indoor facilities of any kind where persons may mix will be provided e.g. marquees).
+- Ensure that if catering is provided that it is a takeaway service i.e. no indoor facilities of any kind where persons may mix will be provided such as marquees.

 - Ensure that vehicle parking allows occupants to maintain social distancing.

 - If the total allowed at a gathering allows for entries to be taken on the field this should happen outside e.g. a car / caravan window and not taken inside any trailer or caravan.

 - Ensure that no entry cards are used i.e. no exchanging / passing of cards.
 Judges to confirm name of competitor and dog before going to the post, maintaining 2m distance.

-- Ensure that if scores are posted that they are only shared by the judge by text / email i.e. no paper is used.
+- Ensure that if scores are posted that they are only shared digitally or recorded on a scoresheet and no paper is used.

-- If a gate is needed to access the course it is sanitised after each use.
+- If a gate is needed to access the course it is possible to be sanitised after each use.